 Professor David Cooper

-David N. Cooper is Professor of Human Molecular Genetics at Cardiff University.
+I have been Professor of Human Molecular Genetics at Cardiff University since 1995.

-He has published ~500 papers in the field of human molecular genetics and has authored or edited a number of books including Human Gene Mutation (1993), Human Gene Evolution (1999), Nature Encyclopedia of the Human Genome (2003), Molecular Genetics of Lung Cancer (2005), Handbook of Human Molecular Evolution (2008) and Copy Number Variation and Disease (2009).
+I have published nearly 600 papers in the field of human molecular genetics and have authored or edited a number of books including Human Gene Mutation (1993), The Molecular Genetics of Haemostasis and its Inherited Disorders (1994), Human Gene Evolution (1999), Nature Encyclopedia of the Human Genome (2003), Molecular Genetics of Lung Cancer (2005), Handbook of Human Molecular Evolution (2008), Copy Number Variation and Disease (2009) and Neurofibromatosis Type1: Molecular & Cellular Biology (2013).

-He obtained his BSc in Biological Sciences (Hons.
-Zoology) from Edinburgh University in 1979 and his PhD in molecular biology from the same institution in 1983.
+Professor Cooper obtained his BSc in Biological Sciences (Hons.
+Zoology; first class) from Edinburgh University in 1979 and his PhD in molecular biology from the same institution in 1983.
 He then held post-doctoral fellowships in Göttingen (Germany) and Lausanne (Switzerland) between 1983 and 1984.
 Having worked on the molecular genetics of inherited disorders of thrombosis and haemostasis at the University of London, he took up his present position in Cardiff in 1995.

 November 1995: Appointed Professor of Human Molecular Genetics, Institute of Medical Genetics, School of Medicine, Cardiff University, Heath Park, Cardiff, CF14 4XN, UK